benonivainqueur/DE1-SoC-FPGA-Accelerometer-F2020/README.md

 ## Layout of the repository

 there are several files that are used thorughout this program.
-De!SoCFpga.h represents the header file that interacts with the DE1SoC.
+De1SoCFpga.h represents the header file that interacts with the DE1SoC.
 These define the constants and bit registers.
 These also apply to the ADXL345, D1SoChps, Gsensor, and PIO Control.
-These files, as named all work in tandem to ultimately create the following image.
+These files, as named all work in tandem to ultimately create the following image using object oriented code.

 <p align="center"><img src="https://nuvainqueur.wpengine.com/wp-content/uploads/2021/02/Screen-Shot-2021-02-08-at-6.51.55-PM-1.png" align=middle width=700pt height=550pt/></p>